fecony/oscargabriel-dev/src/app/pages/blog/content/skeletons-in-my-codebase.md

 }
 ```

 Looks reasonable, right?
-But here's what happens in production:
+But in production, the following race condition occurs.

 1. User navigates to `/chat` (protected route)
 2. Auth session is still fetching from the server